vinisalazar/BioProv/paper/paper.md

 BioProv represents the provenance elements of a BWF into a class called `Project`, that represents the execution of a bioinformatics workflow (a sequence of programs) using a particular dataset.
 An instance of `Project` is composed by related samples, files and programs that are represented by corresponding classes from the BioProv library.
-The `Project` class has specific methods that allow the user to specify the relationships between objects, such as the association between a file and a sample or program.
+The `Project` class has specific methods that allow for the user to specify the relationships between objects, such as a file, a biological sample or a computer program.
 Projects also carry information about agents, *i.e.* users and computing environments used to execute programs.
 In the context of BioProv, a "Project" is distinct from a "Workflow" in the sense that a Project refers to a particular set of samples and files and associated programs, while a Workflow refers to a sequence of programs that can be run on a set of adequate input files.
-A user can therefore use the same workflow in many projects.
+A user can therefore use the same Workflow for multiple Projects.
-Because they are serializable in JSON and tabular formats, BioProv objects can be stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web systems.
+Because they are serializable in JSON and tabular formats, BioProv objects can be stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web-based systems.
 The library can be used interactively, in an environment such as Jupyter [@ragan2014jupyter], or from the application's command line interface (CLI).
 The CLI component of BioProv allows users to quickly launch custom workflows from the command line using the `bioprov <workflow_name>` command.

 ![Architecture of a BioProv application.\label{fig:archi}](figures/architecture-en.png){ width=100% }

-BioProv uses the BioPython [@Cock2009] library as a wrapper to parse common bioinformatics file formats, and it supports several file formats for both [sequence](https://biopython.org/wiki/SeqIO) and [alignment](https://biopython.org/wiki/AlignIO) data, allowing the user to easily extract domain data without having to write any parsers.
+BioProv is built on top of the BioPython [@Cock2009] library, which has the capacity to parse common bioinformatics file formats, and supports several file formats for both [sequence](https://biopython.org/wiki/SeqIO) and [alignment](https://biopython.org/wiki/AlignIO) data, allowing the user to easily extract domain data without having to write any parsers.
 Here we present some of the core features of BioProv, but for a more complete introduction, we recommend the package's [tutorials](https://github.com/vinisalazar/BioProv/blob/master/docs/tutorials/introduction.ipynb) in Jupyter Notebook format, that